zbejas/SmallAdditions/README.md

 ---

 #### Crop harvest
-By giving a player or group the permission _smalladd.crops_ (or any of the separate crops permissions), the player can right-click harvest crops.
+By giving a player or group the permission _smalladd.crop.*_ (or any of the separate crops permissions), the player can right-click harvest crops.
 The seeds will be auto-replanted.
-If the drops contains the seeds, the seed will be taken out of the drop and if the drops dont contain it, then the seed will be taken out of the players inventory.
+If the drops contain the seeds, the seed will be taken out of the drop and if the drops dont contain it, then the seed will be taken out of the players inventory.
 If players inventory doesn't contain any seeds, the crop wont be replanted.

 ![Gif broken (click)](https://imgur.com/Fo5feLo.gif)
 ---